Tynemouth: Demographics

 In 2011, Tynemouth had a population of 67,519, compared to 17,056 a decade earlier.
 This is mainly because of boundary changes rather than an actual population increase: for example, North Shields was a separate urban subdivision in 2001 and had a population of over 36,000.
 Shiremoor was also a different urban subdivision, with a population of almost 5000 in 2001.
 The 2011 definition of the town of Tynemouth includes North Shields along with some areas in the north west of the town such as Shiremoor or West Allotment.
 However using 2011 methodology boundaries Tynemouth had a population of 60,881 in 2001 based on the 2011 boundaries.
 Thus Tynemouth has become larger in both area and population.

 Religion

 Tynemouth's Parish Church is the Church of the Holy Saviour in the Parish of Tynemouth Priory.
 It was built in 1841 as a chapel of ease to the main Anglican church in the area, Christ Church, North Shields.
-In Front Street there were two other churches, the Catholic Parish of Our Lady & St Oswins, opened in 1899, and also Tynemouth Congregational Church, which closed in 1973 and is now a shopping arcade.
+In Front Street there were two other churches, the Catholic Parish of Our Lady & St Oswin's, opened in 1899, and also Tynemouth Congregational Church, which closed in 1973 and is now a shopping arcade.